daniloceano/ATMOS-BUD/docs/running_the_program.rst

 Interactive Framework
 ---------------------

 The Interactive framework within ATMOS-BUD offers an engaging, hands-on approach for analyzing atmospheric systems, allowing users to dynamically choose the analysis domain at each time step.
-This framework is particularly suitable for instances where datasets are extensive and could impose significant computational demands.

 Running the Program with the Interactive Framework
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~